-You can see above that in the GPU Engine column, the GPU being used for “RomeGame” process is GPU 1, GPU 1 refers to the NVIDIA GTX 1050Ti.
+You can see above that in the GPU Engine column, the GPU used for the “RomeGame” process is GPU 1; GPU 1 refers to the NVIDIA GTX 1050Ti.

-Another important bit of information you can notice here is that you can have both the iGPU and the dedicated GPUs working at the same time.
+Another essential bit of information you can notice here is that you can have both the iGPU and the dedicated GPUs working simultaneously.

 2. Check Using MSI Afterburner – For In-Game GPU Usage

-Using the MSI Afterburner to check what GPU is being used is particularly helpful for gamers.
+I am using the MSI Afterburner to check what GPU is useful for gamers.

-MSI Afterburner can allow you to check which GPU is being used WHILE GAMING.
+MSI Afterburner allows you to check which GPU is used WHILE GAMING.

-Download the utility from the official website, install the utility and then run it.
+Download the utility from the official website, install it, and run it.

 You should see the following main window.